yasiryagi/helpdesk/roles/builders/README.md

 The last part is key, as the [Council will act as Project Managers](/roles/council-members/README.md#managing-community-bounties), and serve as a bridge between Jsgenesis and the individual or group working on them.

-Because of this, you should always checkout the [on-chain forum](testnet.joystream.org/#/forum), and the [Community Repo](https://github.com/Joystream/community-repo) to stay updated on the status and progress of these before you jump in to action.
+Because of this, you should regularly monitor the [on-chain forum](testnet.joystream.org/#/forum), and the [Community Repo](https://github.com/Joystream/community-repo) to stay updated on the status and progress of these before you jump in to action.

 ### Types of Tasks
 The tasks associated with these Community Bounties will ideally try to solve some problem either for the community or Jsgenesis, but in some cases, their main purpose will be to create some fun and/or attract new members to the community.

 Over time, the tasks should allow people with different skillsets and interests to participate.
-Most challenges will be easier if you are somewhat technical or creative, but in other situations it will simply require putting in some time and effort:
+Most challenges will be easier if you have technical or creative skills, but in other situations it will simply require putting in some time and effort:
 - Coding
   - Telegram bots
   - Scripts